 Many types of bacteria can cause cellulitis.
 Most cases are caused by Streptococcus pyogenes (strep) or Staphylococcus aureus (staph).
-During the last several years, it has become more common for a strain of drug-resistant bacteria to cause cellulitis.
-This bacteria is named community-acquired methicillin-resistant staphylococcal aureus, or "community-acquired MRSA."
-Infections with this type of bacteria can lead to blistering of the skin or deep, more serious infections.
+A strain of staph known as community-acquired methicillin-resistant staphylococcal aureus, or "community-acquired MRSA" can lead to blistering of the skin and a deeper, more serious infection.

 Less common bacteria varieties can cause infection after animal bites, puncture wounds through wet shoes, or wounds exposed to freshwater lakes, aquariums, or swimming pools.
 When cellulitis is located around an eye socket, it is named periorbital cellulites.
-Periorbital cellulitis is frequently caused by the bacteria Haemophilus influenza.
 Because infection around the eye can spread to the brain if it is not quickly treated with antibiotics, periorbital cellulitis requires prompt medical attention.

 Medical conditions that are closely related to cellulitis include: